Tony Mowbray: Coventry City

 On 3 March 2015, Mowbray was appointed manager of Coventry City on a deal until the end of the 2014–15 season.
 With the club facing the possibility of relegation to the fourth-tier for the first time since the late 1950s, Tony Mowbray's initial brief was to keep the club in the third-tier.
 A final-day victory away at Crawley Town was enough for Mowbray to secure League One football for the Sky Blues for the 2015–16 season.

-Following protracted negotiations at the end of the season, Tony Mowbray agreed to sign a two-year contract extension to remain as Coventry City manager.
+Following protracted negotiations at the end of the season, Mowbray agreed to sign a two-year contract extension to remain as Coventry City manager.

 Mowbray resigned from Coventry City on 29 September 2016 after a string of results without a win.

 Blackburn Rovers

 On 22 February 2017, Mowbray was appointed head coach of Blackburn Rovers on an 18-month contract, effectively lasting until the end of the 2017–18 season.
 Despite an improvement in form that offered some hope of survival, Blackburn were relegated to League One at the end of the 2016–17 season.

 Mowbray signed a new contract that would keep him at the club until 2019, with an option of a further 12 months after that as well.
 Under his managership, Blackburn won promotion back to the Championship after a single year in League One.
 Their promotion was assured on 24 April, after a 1–0 away win against Doncaster Rovers.

 In the 2018–19 season, Mowbray led Blackburn to a final finish of 15th in the Championship.
 In the EFL Cup, they reached the third round before being eliminated at AFC Bournemouth.
 In the FA Cup, Blackburn were eliminated in the third round after extra time in a replay against Newcastle United.

 In the 2019–20 season, Mowbray secured an 11th-place finish in the Championship.
 In the EFL Cup, the team reached the second round before defeat at Sheffield United.
-They were beaten in the third round of the FA Cup at fellow Championship side Birmingham City.
+They were defeated in the third round of the FA Cup by Birmingham City.
 Mowbray left Blackburn at the conclusion of his contract in May 2022 and was replaced by Jon Dahl Tomasson as head coach.
-He had served five years in the post.
+Mowbray had served five years in the post.

 Sunderland

 On 30 August 2022, Mowbray was appointed head coach of Championship club Sunderland replacing Alex Neil.

-He led the Black Cats to the play-offs, finishing sixth in his first season.
-Sunderland won the first leg against Luton Town 2–1 at the Stadium of Light but lost 2–0 in the second leg, losing 3–2 on aggregate.
+Mowbray led Sunderland to the play-offs, finishing sixth in his first season.
+The club won the first leg against Luton Town 2–1 at the Stadium of Light but lost 2–0 in the second leg, losing 3–2 on aggregate.

 On 4 December 2023, Mowbray was dismissed by Sunderland, with the club in ninth position in the Championship.